Catholicate College, Pathanamthitta

-The Principal is Dr. Philipose Omman from the Department of Botany.
-The college is affiliated to Mahatma Gandhi University, Kottayam.
+The principal is Dr. Deepak SR Prior to her appointment as principal, she served as a faculty in the Department of physics, Baselius College, Kottayam.
+The college is affiliated with Mahatma Gandhi University, Kottayam.

 Academics

 The college has 2,000 students.
 It has 110 teaching and 67 administrative staff on its rolls.
-There are degree courses in English, Malayalam, Hindi, Economics, History, Mathematics, Physics, Chemistry, Botany, Zoology and Commerce.
-The college has research facilities in the departments of Malayalam, Hindi, Zoology, Botany, Physics and Mathematics.
+There are degree courses in English, Malayalam, Hindi, economics, history, mathematics, physics, chemistry, botany, zoology, commerce & tourism, computer application.
+The college has research facilities in the departments of Malayalam, Hindi, zoology, botany, physics and mathematics.

 The college has a study center of the Indira Gandhi National Open University.

 Donations

 NSS, Bhoomitrasena club and staff club of the college donated 14 houses to the poor.